-By Wikipedia “An embedded system on plug-in card with a processor, memory, power supply, and external interfaces.
-An embedded is a controller programmed and controlled by a real-time operating system (RTOS) with a dedicated function within a larger mechanical or electrical system, often with real-time computing constraints”
+By Wikipedia, “An embedded system on a plug-in card with a processor, memory, power supply, and external interfaces.
+An embedded is a controller programmed and controlled by a real-time operating system (RTOS) with a dedicated function within a larger mechanical or electrical system, often with real-time computing constraints.”

 It can be independent or a part of the big system.
 This is one that has a dedicated purpose software embedded in computer hardware.